RobertoSanz88/MachineLearning/LSTM/multivariate/README.md

     Graphically seen the improvement is quite important.
 We see it in **2 different ways of visualization**.
 - **Dense 1x32** we check the impact of multivariate in the Dense network and in this case it gets less than 1% better upto 89%, far away from the above result.
     The difference with the LSTM here is significant
 - **LSTM 3x128** finally we try with the bigger network as we could expect something better, as the input data is more complex now.
-But the deceiving result is that it does not improve the result
+But the deceiving result is that it does not improve the result of 1x32